dmenezes85/ChemMonitor/replit.md

 ## Overview

-This repository contains a Streamlit-based chemical process monitoring dashboard that provides real-time visualization, historical analysis, alert management, and data export capabilities for industrial chemical processes.
+This repository contains a Dash-based chemical process monitoring dashboard that provides real-time visualization, historical analysis, alert management, and data export capabilities for industrial chemical processes.
 The application is designed to monitor critical parameters like temperature, pressure, pH, flow rate, and concentration, with comprehensive alerting and reporting features.
+Recently migrated from Streamlit to Dash for better performance and interactivity.

 ## User Preferences